CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 2. Provide path to the `Output Folder` where all processed outputs will be saved.

 <img src="../../assets/running/gui_Batch.PNG"/>

+{: .warning }
+> There have been issues with exporting datasets to cloud drives, specifically OneDrive (see [Issue 133](https://github.com/CameronBodine/PINGMapper/issues/133)).
+This may also be a problem for Google Drive.
+Please export datasets to a local folder instead.

 ### Step 3
 Enter all remaining process parameters as detailed [above](#step-4).